 Registered Charity no. 218341 | 01872 225 868 | email@example.com

-A Portable Table-Top Loop is also available.
+A Portable Table-Top Loop.
 This is only suitable for a one-on-one conversation in close proximity.

 The Equality Act 2010 says that organisations who provide services for the public must take reasonable measures to make sure those services are accessible to disabled people including those who are deaf or hard of hearing.
 This normally means providing some communication support.

-Hearing Loss Cornwall work alongside qualified technicians who are trained to install and support AFILS Induction Hearing Loop Systems.
-Our experts (West Communications Ltd) have extensive knowledge and experience providing simple and complex low-spill loops.
+You may need a more comprehensive hearing loop system and need qualified technicians who are trained to install and support AFILS Induction Hearing Loop Systems.
+Experts at Kernow Installations, have extensive knowledge and experience providing simple and complex low-spill loops.
 They can quote for the installation of Hearing Loop Equipment into Public Venues throughout Cornwall ensuring the equipment is setup correctly and fully tested.